AdobeDocs/experience-manager-cloud-service.en/help/sites-cloud/integrating/integrating-campaign-classic.md

 ## Prerequisites {#prerequisites}

 * Administrator access to Adobe Campaign Classic
-  * To perform the integration you need a working Adobe Campaign Classic instance, including a configured database.
+  * To perform the integration, you need a working Adobe Campaign Classic instance, including a configured database.
   * If you need additional details on how to set up and configure Adobe Campaign Classic please refer to the [Adobe Campaign Classic documentation,](https://experienceleague.adobe.com/docs/campaign-classic/using/campaign-classic-home.html) particularly the Installation and Configuration guide.

 * Administrator access to AEM as a Cloud Service